kieraneglin/lt/README.md

 I wanted an easy project to work with Rust.
 Plus, this is something I'd use regularly.

 ### Installation
-Grab the release here -add release-, or build it from source by cloning the repo and running `cargo install`.
+For now, build from source by cloning the repo and running `cargo install`.

 ### Usage
 Simply `lt` from your terminal.